kokchun/Data-engineering-AI22/Exercises/Exercise6-cicd-tools/README.md

 ## Black
 https://github.com/psf/black

-Now you will use black to format the code to the black style.
+Now you will use Black to format the code to the Black style.

-1. Install black by following the installation instructions on their website
+1. Install Black by following the installation instructions on their website.
 2. black print_joke.py
 3. git diff print_joke.py
 4. Take note of how it changed your code.
-Feel free to ask google, chatGPT or the teacher if you don't understand why it changed it like it did.
+Feel free to ask Google, ChatGPT, or the teacher if you don't understand why it changed it like it did.
 5. git add print_joke.py
-6. git commit -m "black joke file"
+6. git commit -m "format joke file with Black"

 ## Isort
 https://github.com/PyCQA/isort

-You will now use isort in the same fashion as black.
+You will now use isort in the same fashion as Black.

-1. Install isort by following the installation instructions on their website
+1. Install isort by following the installation instructions on their website.
 2. isort print_joke.py
 3. git diff print_joke.py
 4. Take note of how it changed your code.
-Feel free to ask google, chatGPT or the teacher if you don't understand why it changed it like it did.
+Feel free to ask Google, ChatGPT, or the teacher if you don't understand why it changed it like it did.
-2. git add print_joke.py
+5. git add print_joke.py
-3. git commit -m "isort joke file"
+6. git commit -m "sort imports in joke file with isort"

 ## Pytest
 https://docs.pytest.org/